 Mark goes on to say that this project will be the Top Luxury Experience in Malta but also a home away from home!

-We can’t wait to experience the luxury of this new property, opening its doors mid October.
+We can’t wait to experience the luxury of this new property, which opened its doors in mid October.

 St John’s co Cathedral will re-open its doors to the public on Wednesday 15th July.

 Here’s a few important changes to take note of :